Edgar Jopson: Legacy

-Detail of the Wall of Remembrance at the Bantayog ng mga Bayani, showing names from the first batch of Bantayog Honorees, including that of Edgar Jopson.
+Detail of the Wall of Remembrance at the Bantayog ng mga Bayani, showing names from the first batch of Bantayog honorees, including that of Edgar Jopson.

-Jopson's name is included among those listed on the memorial wall of the Bantayog ng mga Bayani, a museum dedicated to commemorating the Martial Law Martyrs.
+Jopson's name is included among those listed on the memorial wall of the Bantayog ng mga Bayani, a museum dedicated to commemorating the martial law martyrs.

 His story was featured in Living and Dying: In Memory of 11 Ateneo de Manila Martial Law Activists (2007) and Six Young Filipino Martyrs (1997).
 In 1989, a full-length biography of Edjop was written by Benjamin Pimentel Jr. titled Edjop: The Unusual Journey of Edgar Jopson.
 It includes details about Edjop's personal life, background, and journey through activism.
 It was published internationally in 1991 as Rebolusyon!: A Generation of Struggle in the Philippines.
 It was updated by Pimentel in 2006, retitled U.G.: An Underground Tale: The Journey of Edgar Jopson and the First Quarter Storm Generation, and again in 2019 with a new subtitle The Life and Struggle of Edgar Jopson.

-In 2025, a biopic film of Jopson, titled EdJop, is scheduled for release, in which he was played by Elijah Canlas.
+A biopic of Jopson's life, titled Edjop, was released on September 16, 2026.
+He was portrayed by Elijah Canlas in the film.